City of Tiny Lights: Plot

-Tommy Akhtar, the son of immigrants, works as a snoop in London.
+Tommy Akhtar, the son of Ugandan immigrants, works as a snoop in London.
 Melody Chase visits him to ask him to look for her missing roommate Natasha, a Russian prostitute.
-Tommy steals a keycard from the cleaning staff and sneaks into the hotel room where she met her last client but only finds the dead body of Usman Rana, a Pakistani businessman.
-Tommy takes the dead man's mobile phone as evidence, calls the police with an anonymous tip about the murder from a payphone at a bar, and has the phone's PIN cracked by Avid, a young weed dealer whose mother wants Tommy to help get out of trouble.
+Tommy steals a keycard from the cleaning staff and sneaks into the hotel room where she met her last client but only finds the dead body of Usman Rana, a British Pakistani businessman.
+Tommy takes the dead man's mobile phone as evidence, calls the police with an anonymous tip about the murder from a payphone at a bar, and has the phone's PIN cracked by Avid, a young weed dealer whose mother wants Tommy to help him get out of trouble.
 Two of the last calls made from the phone were to Hafiz "Lovely" Ansari, a childhood friend of Tommy's, to discuss an investment.
 Tommy visits him at his home and Lovely asks him to investigate the matter because the murder is scaring away other investors.

 Tommy learns from a police contact that by the time the police arrived the room had been cleaned and the hotel was crawling with SO15.
 The SIM card in the phone is decrypted and found to contain a spreadsheet documenting large donations to the Islamic Youth League.
 Tommy visits the organisation and is photographed doing so by the SO15.
 The leader of the organisation indicates that Usman's death was the will of Allah as punishment for the false idols and lustful desires of Western society.
 After leaving, Tommy is approached by an American federal agent in a bar who tells him that he knows that Tommy was at the hotel and that he called in the anonymous tip and warns Tommy to stay away from the investigation.
 Tommy speaks with Tunde, one of the men working at Natasha's club the night she was last seen, and learns that Melody was with one of her regular clients there the night of the murder.
 As he leaves he is assaulted by two strangers who scream that the case is closed before fleeing.